-- NNUH: Dr Freeman and Dr Graham Derrick (Consultant paediatric cardiologist.
+- NNUH: Dr Stamatelatou and Dr Graham Derrick (Consultant paediatric cardiologist.
 Great Ormond Street Hospital)

-- Ipswich hospital: Dr Head and one of our GUCH Nurse specialists, with Dr Sujeev Mathur, Consultant paediatric cardiologist, Guy’s and St Thomas’ Hospital
+- Ipswich hospital: Dr Head and one of our ACHD Nurse specialists, with Dr Sujeev Mathur, Consultant paediatric cardiologist, or Dr Paraskevi Theocharis Paraskevi from Guy’s and St Thomas’ Hospital

-On occasion it may be appropriate to be seen in the Genetics clinic run by visiting Consultant, Dr Sarju Mehta, Clinical Geneticist at Cambridge University Hospitals Trust.
+On occasion it may be appropriate to be seen in the Genetics clinic run by visiting Consultant, Dr Sarju Mehta, and Dr Simon Holden Clinical Geneticists at Cambridge University Hospitals Trust.
 The purpose of this review would be to determine why conditions occur and the likelihood of it happening again in your family.
 This includes screening and assessment for Marfan syndrome, Loeys Dietz syndrome, Noonan syndrome, Turner syndrome, Costello syndrome and 22q11deletion.
 As the understanding of the genetic cause of congenital heart disease increases, so the benefit of a review in the geneticist clinic increases.
 This is particularly true if there are a number of people within an extended family who have congenital heart conditions.
-Dr Freeman or Dr Head would make this referral.
+Dr Stamatelatou or Dr Head would make this referral.